Buffalo Central Terminal: Ownership by Anthony Fedele (1979–1986)

-Thomas Telesco ownership (1986–1997)
+Telesco and Tuchman ownerships (1986–1997)

-In 1986, Anthony Fedele defaulted on his taxes and US Bankruptcy Court Judge John W. Creahan ordered a foreclosure sale.
+When the terminal was added to the NRHP, it was a "...virtually intact representative example of the Art Deco style in Buffalo..."
+However, in 1986 Anthony Fedele defaulted on his taxes and U.S. Bankruptcy Court Judge John W. Creahan ordered a foreclosure sale.
 The Buffalo Central Terminal was put up for auction and won by Thomas Telesco, the only bidder, for $100,000.
 Telesco talked about turning it into a banquet hall and using it as a station on a proposed high-speed rail line linking New York and Toronto.
 He later began the process of selling the architectural artifacts and other items of value from the building.

 The building was then acquired by Bernie Tuchman and his uncle, Samuel Tuchman.
-This period was one of great decay for the Terminal.
+This period was one of great decay for the Terminal caused by human vandals and the elements.
 The Terminal's main buildings were subject to extensive artifact removal.
 Once a truck was being used to remove ceiling lights when it backed into the famous plaster bison statue in the concourse, smashing it.
 Artifacts removed and sold included iron railings, signs, lights and mailboxes.
-Further, the building was not secured, and vandalism was extensive, and even included some arson attempts.
-It is said that the only thing that saved the building was the fact that demolition would have been too expensive ($12 million).
+Thieves pulled copper from the roofs which allowed water to penetrate the walls.
+A basement water main break was left unchecked and freeze/thaw cycles caused ice to pull at the foundation.
+Further, as the building was not secured, there were even some arson attempts.
+It is said that the only thing that saved the building was that demolition would have been too expensive ($12 million).
+A 1990 proposal by Adrian Development Inc. to convert the complex to a shipping, warehouse, and light manufacturing hub never advanced beyond the drawing board stage.
+In 1993 a construction company used the concourse for equipment storage and erected security fences but extensive damage had already been done.

-Reacting to complaints and questions from preservationists in Buffalo, the owners responded, "If you think you could do a better job, I'll sell it to you for a dollar."

 Central Terminal Restoration Corp.
 (1997–present)

-Scott Field of the Preservation Coalition of Erie County bought the building in August, 1997 for the purchase price of $1 and assumption of approximately $70,000 in back taxes.
-Shortly afterward, the Central Terminal Restoration Corporation (CTRC) was formed and currently owns the Main Terminal Building and the Mail & Baggage Building.

-The Central Terminal Restoration Corporation (CTRC) is a 501c3c non-profit organization driven by a mission to develop the Buffalo Central Terminal – a majestic historic landmark – as a lasting cultural and economic hub for the community.
-Founded in 1997 by dedicated preservationists, the CTRC has cared for this living landmark for 20 years with the steadfast and generous support of scores of volunteers.